resmio/django-sendgrid/README.md

 This django app enables you to send emails to sendgrid and receive callbacks to monitor the status of all your emails.
 You can also attach them to a related object in your own app.
-A signal will be dispatched every time a new callback is received.
+A signal will be dispatched every time a new callback is received (and also when the email is created for the first time).
 We also provide helper classes which inherit from the email classes in `django.core.mail` which means you can transparently switch out the django classes with ours.

 Installation
 ============